Stella Kyriakides

-Stella Kyriakides (Στέλλα Κυριακίδου, Stella Kyriakidou; born 10 March 1956) is a Cypriot psychologist and politician of the conservative Democratic Rally party who has been serving as European Commissioner for Health and Food Safety since 2019.
+Stella Kyriakides (Στέλλα Κυριακίδου, Stella Kyriakidou; born 10 March 1956) is a Cypriot psychologist and politician of the conservative Democratic Rally party who served as European Commissioner for Health and Food Safety from 2019 to 2024.
 She was the first Cypriot national and third woman to serve as President of the Parliamentary Assembly of the Council of Europe.

 Early life and education

 Born in Nicosia, Kyriakides got a degree in psychology from the University of Reading and a master's degree in child maladjustment at the Victoria University of Manchester.

 Early career

 Kyriakides worked in the Ministry of Health between 1976 and 2006, as a clinical psychologist in the department of Child and Adolescent psychiatry.

 In 1999 Kyriakides was elected as president of the First Breast Cancer Movement in Cyprus.
 From 2004 until 2006, she served as president of the European Breast Cancer Coalition Europa Donna.
 In 2016, she was appointed President of the National Committee on Cancer Strategy of the Council.
+Stella Kyriakides was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.